Best Gaming Keyboards Under $100 – Compared & Reviewed

 For those of you that have issues with your wrists or would like to prevent any wrist-related issues from arising, then you will greatly benefit from the magnetic and detachable wrist rest.

-And last but not least, one pretty cool features that this keyboard has is the OLED smart display that you can use for displaying messages from Discord, upload a custom gif, and more.
+And last but not least, one pretty cool feature that this keyboard has is the OLED smart display that you can use for displaying messages from Discord, uploading a custom gif, and more.

 If you are looking for the best wireless keyboard under 100 dollars, then the best pick at this price point, at least in our opinion, would be the Corsair K63 Wireless Mechanical Gaming Keyboard.